dtauraso/Front-End-1/README.md

 How to contribute:
 ---

+If you have styling suggestions, or extra info you think should be added to the app, feel free to make any changes:

 *   Fork, Clone, and Download the repository
 *   Change any files with necessary content
 *   Submit a Pull Request